-SYLVIA MILO is an award-winning actress, playwright and producer, based in NYC.
-2018 Baryshnikov Arts Center Bogliasco Foundation joint Fellow.
+Sylvia Milo is an award-winning actress and playwright, based in NYC.
+2018 Baryshnikov Arts Center and Bogliasco Foundation joint Fellow.

-Her play, The Other Mozart, had a critically acclaimed Off-Broadway run at HERE Arts Center in NYC (DRAMA DESK and OFF BROADWAY ALLIANCE nominations.
-8 New York Innovative Theatre Awards nominations, winning Outstanding Solo Performance – Sylvia Milo and Outstanding Original Music), and in London at St. James Theatre.
-It is currently touring in the US, Canada and in Europe.
+Her self-produced play, The Other Mozart, (about the forgotten, genius sister of Amadeus) had a critically acclaimed Off-Broadway run at HERE Arts Center in NYC (DRAMA DESK and OFF BROADWAY ALLIANCE nominations.
+8 New York Innovative Theatre Awards nominations, winning Outstanding Solo Performance – Sylvia Milo and Outstanding Original Music), in London at St. James Theatre and in Munich at the Pasinger Fabrik.
+The play has had over 250 performances and continues touring in the US, Canada and in Europe.

 She played Bob Dylan in the OBIE Award-winning The West Village Fragments — by Peculiar Works; Ophelia in The Ophelia Landscape — with Mira Furlan at the Mark Morris Center; Hamlet in Hamlet — an all-female version of the play, which she adapted and directed herself; she has performed at La Mama, Cherry Lane, Ontological-Hysteric, Theatre For the New City, Dixon Place and The Ohio Theatre.
 As a member of the Bats at the Flea Theater she starred in Seating Arrangements — co-written by Sylvia, directed by Eric Pold of Gob Squad.

 Sylvia is a graduate of New York University, with extensive training at the Stella Adler and Lee Strasberg Theatre Institute (assistant to Robert Castle), in Michael Chekhov and Lucid Body techniques, at the Actors Movement Studio (with Janice Orlandi), and at The Grotowski Institute in Poland.